g20150120/pocketcollege/README.md

 3. admin
 	3.1 view all the users' accounts
-	3.2 manage colleges
+		3.1.1 view more info about user's profile and timeline if they were set public 3.2 manage colleges
 		3.2.1 view all of the colleges
 		3.2.2 add colleges